wnunakpor001/task-tracker/README.md

 # Task Tracker
-This is my demo project for git and github tutorial
+My name is Wisdom Nunakpor.
+This is my demo project for Git and Github Crash Course tutorial.
+Thank you!